 Fresh Ginger takes an extra minute to prepare but is so much better than the powdered stuff.
 Here is a quick tutorial on how to grate fresh ginger.

-Cashew Butter – I have used cashew butter because of the naturally sweet flavor it gives to this sauce but it can be quite expensive and not okay for those with nut allergies.
+Cashew Butter – I have used cashew butter because of the naturally sweet flavor it gives to this sauce.
+Unfortunately it can be quite expensive and not okay for those with nut allergies.
 Sunflower butter and peanut butter are good substitutes.
 I do recommend using unsweetened ones so that you can better control the sweet level.

 Light Coconut Milk – Use the canned stuff and light is better than full fat coconut milk.
 The cashew butter needs to be thinned out to be a pourable sauce and the light works much better for this.